BryceGre/DragonServerOld/README.md

 The server is written in Java (Tomcat) and the client is web based (HTML5/CSS3/JavaScript).
 A demo can be found [here](http://dragonmmomaker.com/).
 If it doesn't load (you get a 5XX error code) wait for a few second and refresh the page.

-Can be hosted on OpenShift using a QuickStart that runs Tomcat8 and Java8 [such as this one] (http://github.com/BryceGre/openshift-tomcat8-quickstart).
+Can be hosted on OpenShift using a QuickStart that runs Tomcat8 and Java8 [such as this one](http://github.com/BryceGre/openshift-tomcat8-quickstart).

 ## Features